bloom-works/organ-donation-reform/8_about.md

 ##  Timeline

-Bloom Works began the discovery sprint in July, 2020 and finalized the reports and recommendations in October, 2020.
+Bloom began the discovery sprint in July, 2020 and finalized the reports and recommendations in October, 2020.

 ## Team members

-Bloom Works’ research is supported by Arnold Ventures and Schmidt Futures in partnership with Organize and the Federation of American Scientists.
+Bloom’s research is supported by Arnold Ventures and Schmidt Futures in partnership with Organize and the Federation of American Scientists.

 **Contributors to the project include the following:**